Are you losing sleep and stressed out because you have not legally documented what happens after you pass away?

 Who do I want to be my Executor?

 Think of who do you want to carry out and handle the administration of your estate.
 This personal representative acts in accordance with your will to carry out your wishes.
 They will need to get the will filed with the probate court and distribute your property and assets according to your designated beneficiaries.
 It is best to have already decided on a burial and funeral arrangements with a prepaid plan so that your Executor can act quickly according to your plans.
 Most often we see the Executor being the spouse, sibling, adult children, or close friend of the person making the will.
 No doubt your family will be grieving so it is important to think who can handle these matters during a difficult time.
 Also, you need to come up with an alternative person to be the Executor in case the person your name either dies before you or is unable or not willing to serve as your Executor.

 Who should I choose to be the Guardian for my children?

+So if you have children that are under 18 years old, think about who you should appoint to care for your children and become their legal guardian when you die.
 When you die and leave a child who is a minor, you need to designate a person to manage the money and assets of the minor as well as take your place in parenting your child.
 People who share similar values, parenting styles and goals should be an obvious choice to be the person who would step in and serve as your child's parent.
 Considering someone who is young enough and physically capable of being the guardian until your children reach adulthood is another priority.
 These are typically the most difficult decisions to make when preparing an estate plan, but this is a decision best made by you and not by the State of Texas.